FAIRmat-NFDI/nomad-docs/docs/howto/customization/workflows.md

 ## Referencing Tasks in different uploads

-As already mentioned above, your workflow YAML can reference entries that you have previously uploaded to NOMAD.
+As already mentioned under "Considerations for archive path specification" above, your workflow YAML can reference entries that you have previously uploaded to NOMAD.
 In this case, you should replace the path prefix `../upload/archive/mainfile/<mainfile_name>` with `../uploads/<upload_id>/archive/<entry_id>`.

 ???
 Tip "Corresponding `dft.workflow.archive.yaml` from above example"